Trade directory · Hockessin metro · Delaware

 Permit Requirements

-Electrical permits required through New Castle County for work over $500.
-Panel upgrades, new circuits, and service changes always require permits.
-Permit fees range $50-200 depending on project scope.
+Electrical permits required through New Castle County Building Department for all electrical work except minor repairs.
+Permit fees range $50-200 based on project scope.
+Master electrician signature required on permit applications.

 §3